vikasdil/readme/README.md

 # Intoduction

-The purpose of this project is to visualise the covid-19 data the type of data that is being imported is a confirmed, Active, Death & Recoverd cases of Covid-19 for various countries.
+The purpose of this project is to visualize the covid-19 data the type of data that is being imported is a confirmed, Active, Death & Recoverd cases of Covid-19 for various countries.
 Data used for this projected is from the website "covid-19-data.p.rapidapi.com"
 #Explanation of the Code
-The first garph from the code shows the worldwide data of confirmed, recovered and death due to covide pandemic.
+The first graph from the code shows the worldwide data of confirmed, recovered and death due to covid pandemic.
-The second graph indicate monthly data of confirmed, recovered, death and active cases.
+The second graph indicates monthly data of confirmed, recovered, death and active cases.
 The final graph gives country wise information.

 The code, begins by importing necessary Python packages: